eBay/akutan/docs/kafka.md

 [Sarama](https://github.com/Shopify/sarama/blob/5e8fd95863bd4a894fcd29225547d56967f189ad/fetch_request.go#L44)
 hardcode the value to -1.

-Beam may not need this optimization.
+Akutan may not need this optimization.
 If it does turn out to be important, we will probably need to modify Kafka's client libraries.

 ### Kafka's wire protocol